Update 7/15/2013: we have made a few updates to the below blog post to adjust the instructions for the release of the version 2 of the script.

 Having an automated method to discover, track, and even disable Direct Booking settings would be nice right?

 Using Exchange Web Services (EWS) and PowerShell, we can automate the discovery of Direct Booking settings that are enabled, track the results, and even disable them!
 We wrote Remove-DirectBooking.ps1, a sample script, to do exactly that and even more to aid in automating this manual effort.
+The script is attached to this blog post.

 After you've downloaded it, rename the file and remove the .txt extension.